AASanusi/greek-mythology-quiz/README.md

   - ### Sharing scores
       - Provide a button to be able to share scores to social media.
 This will allow users to boast about their scores online.
       - Doing this will also bring traction to the site as it will pique the interest of people online.

+## Design
+  - ### Typography
+      - The Arvo family is the main font used for the header, questions and all headings across the page.
+This font gives a Greek aesthic feeling to the elements it was applied on.
+      - Oswald family is the secondary font that was used for the rest of the elements that appeared in the body of the site.
+Oswald font complemented the Arvo font to give a nice consistent aesthic structure to the page.